karim-Elmogy/larafast/docs/introduction.md

 ## Introduction

-We developed Laragine to make the software development using Laravel faster and cleaner, so you can get things done faster, not only that, Laragine is not about quantity only, it's all about quantity and quality.
+We developed Larafast to make the software development using Laravel faster and cleaner, so you can get things done faster, not only that, Larafast is not about quantity only, it's all about quantity and quality.

 ### Features

-It's very important to know why to use Laragine, here is why:
+It's very important to know why to use Larafast, here is why:

 * A module based, meaning that you can separate all related stuff together